 Just a Short Stroll from Plymouth Rock!

-Across the street and up the hill from Plymouth Rock is the historic Mayflower Society House – an 18th Century home originally built by Edward Winslow, great-grandson of the Pilgrim Edward Winslow.
+Across the street and up the hill from Plymouth Rock is the historic Mayflower Society House – an 18th century home originally built by Edward Winslow, great-grandson of the Pilgrim Edward Winslow.
 The story of the Society House extends across three centuries.
-Experience its rich history on a guided tour where you will learn about the many influential Plymouth families who lived here and preserved this home over the years.
+Experience its rich history on a tour where you will learn about the many influential Plymouth families who lived here and preserved this home over the years.

 Mayflower Society House Tours - Pricing